ahaldane/Mi3-GPU/README.md

 ## Further Informtion

 See the [User Guide](UserGuide.md) for detailed information and examples.
 This software is primarily described by Ref [1], with additional details on the statistical properties of the algorithm in Ref [2].
+It is used in a number of publications, including [3-5].

 Licensed under GPLv3, see source for contact information.